AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-preview-topics.md

 **Share UUID Link**

-- AEM Guides allows you to share the UUID-based links for DITA maps, topics, and image files from the following places:
+- Experience Manager Guides allows you to share the UUID-based links for DITA maps, topics, and image files from the following places:

     -   Assets UI
     -   DITA map's console